Tips for Taps Blog

 No, cold does not effectively kill bacteria.
 While freezing may damage some bacteria, many types are able to survive at very low temperatures.
 When the water thaws, they become active again.
 For this reason it's best to throw away ice made during the time of a boil water advisory or notice.

-How Am I Currently Protected from Microbial Contamination?
+How Do I Know If My Water Is Protected from Microbial Contamination?

 The answer to this question is different depending on your water source.

 Public Water Systems